andrea-vandin/ERODE/README.md

 _*ERODE*_ is a Java tool which interacts with the state-of-the-art Micrsoft's SMT solver [Z3](https://github.com/Z3Prover/z3) to perform automatic exact reductions of chemical reaction networks (CRN).

-The tool exploits two novel reduction techniques, the Forward and Backward Differential Equivalences for Intermediate Drift Oriented (IDOL) programs.
-An IDOL program essentially corresponds to a system of Ordinary Differential Equations (ODE).
-Hence the novel reduction techniques can be applied to the well-known continuous continuous-state semantics of CRNs based on the law of mass action, providing an ODE system.
+The tool exploits two novel reduction techniques, the Forward and Backward Differential Equivalences, defined for Intermediate Drift Oriented (IDOL) programs.
+IDOL essentially allows to express systems of nonlinear Ordinary Differential Equations (ODE).
+Hence the novel reduction techniques can be applied to the well-known continuous continuous-state semantics of CRNs based on the law of mass action, providing an ODE system with an ODE per species of the CRN.

 A Forward Differential Equivalence (FDE) is an equivalence among ODE variables (i.e., species of a CRN) characterizing the notion of ordinary lumpable partition of its ODEs: a reduced ODE system can be given expressed in terms of an ODE variable per block of an FDE partition.